zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/health-and-fitness.md

   - May increase stomach acid
     - May cause stomach discomfort
   - Block fatigue receptors
+  - Recommended 400mg/day
+    - 12 grams of raw coffee powder
+      - 50mg/1g
+    - Cocacola Zero: 50mg/500ml
+  - Hours of effect: 7hrs
+    - Recommended take your last drop of coffee 8 hours before going to sleep, which should be taken into account when winding back the bio-clock
 - (Red bull?)
 #### Workout
 ##### Resistance exercise